The Green Hornet (TV series): The Green Hornet and Kato on Batman

-Van Williams and Bruce Lee make a cameo appearance as the Green Hornet and Kato in "window cameos" while Batman & Robin were climbing a building.
-This was in part one of a two-part second-season episode of the Batman TV series: "The Spell of Tut", which aired on September 28, 1966.
-There is also mention of The Green Hornet TV series on the Batman two-part episode "The Impractical Joker", broadcast on November 16, 1966, as Alfred, Dick Grayson, and Bruce Wayne are watching television, and Bruce Wayne says, "It's time to watch The Green Hornet!"
+Van Williams and Bruce Lee make a cameo appearance as the Green Hornet and Kato in "window cameos" while Batman and Robin were climbing a building during the first part of the second season Batman two-parter "The Spell of Tut", which aired on September 28, 1966.

+There is also mention of The Green Hornet TV series on the Batman on the episode "The Impractical Joker", broadcast on November 16, 1966, as Alfred, Dick Grayson, and Bruce Wayne are watching television.
+The latter says, "It's time to watch The Green Hornet!"

 Later that same season, the Green Hornet and Kato appeared in the two-part second-season episodes "A Piece of the Action" and "Batman's Satisfaction", which aired on March 1–2, 1967.
-In the two episodes, the Green Hornet and Kato are in Gotham City to bust a counterfeit stamp ring run by Colonel Gumm (portrayed by Roger C. Carmel).
-"Batman's Satisfaction" leads up to a mixed fight, with both Batman and Robin and The Green Hornet and Kato fighting Colonel Gumm and his gang.
-Once Gumm's crew is defeated, Batman and Robin square off against The Green Hornet and Kato, resulting in a stand-off interrupted by the police.
-In this episode, Batman, Robin, and the police consider the Green Hornet and Kato criminals, though Batman & Robin were cordial to the duo in the earlier window appearance.
+The Green Hornet and Kato are in Gotham City to bust a counterfeit stamp ring run by Colonel Gumm (portrayed by Roger C. Carmel).
+"Batman's Satisfaction" leads up to a fight both Batman and Robin and the Green Hornet and Kato fighting Colonel Gumm and his gang.
+Once Gumm and his crew are defeated, Batman and Robin fight the Green Hornet and Kato, resulting in a stand-off interrupted by the police.
+In the episode, Batman, Robin, and the police consider the Green Hornet and Kato criminals, though at the end Batman begins to speculate that Hornet and Kato were only trying to expose Gumm's scheme, but Gordon and Robin are both skeptical.

 Batman and Robin on The Green Hornet

-In the December 9, 1966, The Green Hornet episode "The Secret of the Sally Bell" the Batmobile is seen on a television receiver, turning around inside the Batcave.
-In the February 3, 1967, Green Hornet episode "Ace in the Hole", which was broadcast between the September 1966 and March 1967 Batman appearances (mentioned above), an unidentified episode of Batman is seen playing on a television set, showing Batman and Robin climbing a building.
-One other appearance of The Green Hornet, Kato, and Batman was broadcast in the autumn of 1966 on a Milton Berle Hollywood Palace television variety show.
+In the December 9, 1966, The Green Hornet episode "The Secret of the Sally Bell" the Batmobile and Batcave are seen on television.
+In the February 3, 1967, Green Hornet episode "Ace in the Hole", broadcast between the September 1966 and March 1967 Batman appearances (mentioned above), an unidentified episode of Batman is seen on television of Batman and Robin climbing a building.
+One other appearance of the Green Hornet, Kato, and Batman was broadcast in the autumn of 1966 on a Milton Berle Hollywood Palace television variety show.